HabitatFramework/UserGuide/concepts/concepts.rst

 	Split Features (ArcGIS)

-* Select one of the options in the ‘Process’ list.
+* Select one of the options in the 'Process' list.
-* Click on ‘Split Features’.
+* Click **Split Features**.
 The record will be updated and details added to the History tab for the INCID.

-MapInfo
-^^^^^^^
+**MapInfo**
 To perform a physical split:

-* Set the Cosmetic layer as ‘Editable’ and draw the feature to split by.
+* Set the Cosmetic layer as 'Editable' and draw the feature to split by.

 ..
 Tip::
 	The Cosmetic layer should be used due to the time required for MapInfo to add a new feature to the full HLU layer.

-* Set the HLU layer as ‘Editable’.
+* Set the HLU layer as 'Editable'.
 * Select the feature to be split and go to Objects > Set Target.
 * Select the polygon in the Cosmetic layer and go to Objects > Split.
-* In the Data Disaggregation dialog ensure that ‘Method’ for all fields is set to ‘Value’ as shown in the figure :ref:`figMIDD`, then click OK.
+* In the Data Disaggregation dialog ensure that 'Method' for all fields is set to 'Value' as shown in the figure :ref:`figMIDD`, then click **OK**.

 .. _figMIDD: